 Can my request be denied?

-You may file an appeal with the state District Court.
+If the denial if based on a diversity plan and/or another reason, you may file an appeal with the District Court.

 Do we need to open enroll if we move and want to remain in the same school district?